 But first, see our blog on Christmas recycling facts.

-Waste management logistics: concept of reverse logistics and more
+Waste management logistics: the concept of reverse logistics and more

-Ecomena defines reverse logistics as a “process whereby companies can become more environmentally efficient through recycling, reusing, and reducing the amount of materials used”.
-This meaning touches the importance of reverse logistics in waste management.
+Ecomena defines reverse logistics as a “process whereby companies can become more environmentally efficient through recycling, reusing, and reducing the number of materials used”.
+This meaning touches on the importance of reverse logistics in waste management.

-Logistics, in layman’s term, involves the movement of any type of products or materials from point of creation up to point of consumption.
+Logistics, in layman’s terms, involves the movement of any type of product or materials from point of creation up to point of consumption.